openvinotoolkit/model_server/docs/camera_example.md

-# Horizontal text detection in real-time {#ovms_docs_demo_camera_example}
+# Real-Time Horizontal Text Detection {#ovms_docs_demo_camera_example}

-This demo presents a use case with a client written in python which captures camera frames and performs text spotting analysis via gRPC requests to OVMS.
-The client visualizes the results as a boxes depicted on the original image frames using OpenCV in real-time.
+This demo uses a client written in Python to capture web camera frames and performs text spotting analysis via gRPC requests to OpenVINO Model Server.
+The client visualizes the results as bounding boxes overlaid on the original image frames using OpenCV.
-The client can work efficiently also over slow internet connection with long latency thanks to image data compression and parallel execution for multiple frames.
+The client works efficiently, even over a slow network with high latency, thanks to image data compression and parallel execution for multiple frames.

 ![horizontal text detection](horizontal-text-detection.gif)